aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/feature-tour/doc-docx-rtf-odt-html-and-txt-export/_index.md

 ﻿---
-title: DOC, DOCX, RTF, ODT, HTML, and TXT Export
+title: DOC, DOCX, RTF, ODT, HTML, and TXT Export - Aspose.Words for JasperReports
 articleTitle: DOC, DOCX, RTF, ODT, HTML, and TXT Export
 linktitle: DOC, DOCX, RTF, ODT, HTML, and TXT Export
 description: "Aspose.Words for JasperReports is built on top of Aspose.Words for Java, the world-class library for server-side Microsoft Word documents processing."